zaphosting/docs/docs/domain-teamspeak-redirect.md

 ---
 id: domain-teamspeak-redirect
 title: "Domain: Set up TeamSpeak 3 forwarding"
-description: Information on how to set up a forwarding from a domain to a TS server at ZAP-Hosting
+description: "Information on how to set up a forwarding from a domain to a TS server at ZAP-Hosting"
 sidebar_label: TeamSpeak 3 forwarding
 services:
   - domain